tcardoso2/journal.io/README.md

 Version History
 ---------------
-* v 0.3.7: Creating build docker script in ./bin/build_docker.sh
+* v 0.3.7: Creating build docker script in ./bin/build_docker.sh, starting work on CLI tool for interacting with the client (WIP);
 * v 0.3.6: kill ends the server.js process but not the underlying processes, need to handle that first, starting process and CLI specs
 * v 0.3.5:
   - (WIP) Creating monitor to look at principal command task since it seems to be timing out unexpectably